manukatnoria/Team27-WebProject/README.md

 ### Booking

 Users can easily select their desired service, specify the date and time and Drop a Personalised messages for more Specific Service.
-[Github - Gurpreet](https://github.com/manukatnoria/Team27-WebProject/blob/main/Gurpreet-booking.php) & link to the feature (shell.hamk.fi) .
+[Github - Gurpreet](https://github.com/manukatnoria/Team27-WebProject/blob/main/Gurpreet-booking.php) & [Shell - Gurpreet23000](http://shell.hamk.fi/~gurpreet23000/Team27-WebProject/) .

 ### Applying for Job with Us